bpsilva/compiler-04_semantic_analysis/README.md

 After that you just need to run the Makefile:
  **make**

-This software makes lexical, syntactic and semantic analysis based of a file provided.
+This software makes lexical, syntactic and semantic analysis based on a file provided.
 It will print any error found.

 In order to run: